Post Traumatic Stress Disorder or Injury (PTSD, PTSI)

 The disturbance, which has lasted for at least a month, causes clinically significant distress or impairment in social, occupational, or other important areas of functioning.

-The focus of PTSD is a single life-threatening event or threat to integrity.
+The focus of PTSI is a life-threatening event or events or threat to integrity.
 However, the symptoms of traumatic stress also arise from an accumulation of small incidents rather than one major incident.
 Examples include:

-· Repeated exposure to horrific scenes at accidents or fires, such as those endured by members of the emergency services (e.g. bodies mutilated in car crashes, or horribly burnt or disfigured by fire, or dismembered or disemboweled in plane disasters, etc)
+· Repeated exposure to horrific scenes from combat, at accidents or fires, such as those endured by members of the military and emergency services (e.g. bodies mutilated in car crashes, or horribly burnt or disfigured by fire, or dismembered or disemboweled in plane disasters, etc)

 · Repeated involvement in dealing with serious crime, e.g. where violence has been used and especially where children are hurt